 A skilled, experienced attorney with knowledge of past awards and how “fault” is determined can be invaluable in helping you through this process.

 At-Fault Driver’s Personal Car Insurance

-In Louisiana, drivers of personal use vehicles are required to maintain the following levels of auto liability insurance coverage:
+In Louisiana, drivers of personal use vehicles are required to maintain at least the following levels of liability insurance coverage:

 - $15,000 for bodily injury per person

 The car insurance policies that you can buy on the open market will not carry less than this amount.
 However, you have the option of buying car insurance that covers significantly more.

 Many policies also include comprehensive and collision coverage.
 Some rental car companies require renters to provide proof of insurance coverage from a personal car insurance policy in order to waive their liability or collision coverage.
 The level of coverage will depend on the state requirements in which the policy was issued.

 No Requirement to Carry Personal Injury Protection (PIP)

 Unlike many states, Louisiana does not require drivers to carry personal injury protection (PIP).
 PIP is a type of insurance that is available in no-fault states.
 It covers the policyholder’s medical bills regardless of who was found to be at fault for the accident.

 PIP is not available in Louisiana.
 While you can’t get this coverage from any car insurance policies, you may be able to find a policy that provides similar protection in the form of a provision called “MedPay.”